aptos-foundation/AIPs/aips/aip-x-disable-object-burn.md

 ### Suggested developer platform support timeline

-One day of work, to remove `burn` from any documentation on the [aptos.dev](https://aptos.dev) website.
+* Explicitly remove `burn` from any documentation on the [aptos.dev](https://aptos.dev) website.

 ### Suggested deployment timeline

-Deployed as the next applicable framework release, after being approved.
+* It's suggested that it is deployed as part of Aptos release 1.20.

 ## Open Questions (Optional)

-None
+* None